Table of contents

 - Communicate better: Automate your email and social media outreach, so you can reach out to your customers and leads on a regular basis.
 Additionally, you can use your CRM to create targeted email and social media campaigns.

-As you can see, there are many reasons why you should choose a good CRM for your business.
 Now more than ever, it’s absolutely paramount to have a good CRM in place to help you not only generate better leads but also to manage and nurture those leads more effectively.

 What are the main types of CRM you can choose from?